Thursday PM Forecast: Prepare for wind chills in the 30s Friday morning

 The Forecast:

-Cloudy skies will continue into the overnight hours.
-By daybreak, the clouds will begin to finally break apart.
+Cloudy skies will continue through tonight.
+By daybreak, the clouds will start to break apart.

-Overnight low temperatures will fall into the mid 40s, with wind chills (or feels-like temperatures) in the upper 30s!
+Low temperatures will fall into the mid 40s.
+Depending on how much clearing we see overnight, wind chills (or feels-like temperatures) could be in the upper 30s around daybreak!
 Be ready to layer up out the door Friday morning.

 Friday afternoon, expect a mix of sun and clouds.
 High temperatures will warm into the upper 60s.